ibm-cloud-docs/solution-tutorials/text-analysis-code-engine.md

 <!--##istutorial#-->
 This tutorial may incur costs.
 Use the [Cost Estimator](https://{DomainName}/estimator/review) to generate a cost estimate based on your projected usage.
 {:tip}

-{{site.data.keyword.codeenginefull_notm}} is available as a beta service.
-Beta runtimes and services might be unstable or change frequently.
-Be aware of [beta limitations](https://{DomainName}/docs/codeengine?topic=codeengine-limits).
-{:beta}
 <!--#/istutorial#-->

 In this tutorial, you will learn about {{site.data.keyword.codeenginefull}} by deploying a text analysis with {{site.data.keyword.nlushort}} application.
 You will create a {{site.data.keyword.codeengineshort}} project, select the project and deploy {{site.data.keyword.codeengineshort}} entities - applications and jobs - to the project.
 You will learn how to bind {{site.data.keyword.cloud_notm}} services to your {{site.data.keyword.codeengineshort}} entities.
 You will also understand the auto-scaling capability of {{site.data.keyword.codeengineshort}} where instances are scaled up or down (to zero) based on incoming workload.